 Genotyping was performed using the Illumina Infinium® 8,303 Potato Array (Felcher et al., 2012).
 The intensity of each fluorescent labeled nucleotide was read using the Illumina iScan Reader and imported into GenomeStudio.
 The ordered pair of normalized intensities (x,y) from the two allelic variants was transformed into polar coordinates θ=2πatanyx and r=x2+y2 to proceed with the dosage calling of the parents and offspring using the R package ClusterCall (Schmitz Carley et al., 2017).
-Uninformative markers or those resulting in unclassified parents were filtered out resulting in 4,977 SNPs.
+Uninformative markers or those resulting in unclassified parents were filtered out resulting in 5,599 SNPs.

 Allele dosage from these markers were imported into MAPpoly v.
 0.1.0 (Mollinari and Garcia, 2019) together with their respective chromosome positions (S. tuberosum genome v.
 4.0.3).
-After testing for segregation distortion (~9.2×10-6 using Bonferroni correction), the pairwise recombination fraction of the 4,977 SNPs (~12.4 million pairs) were computed for all possible linkage phases and the most likely configuration was selected.
+After testing for segregation distortion (~8.9×10-6 using Bonferroni correction) and filtering out redundant markers, the pairwise recombination fraction of the 4,812 SNPs (~11.6 million pairs) were computed for all possible linkage phases and the most likely configuration was selected.
 Markers were assembled into 12 linkage groups (LGs) using Unweighted Pair Group Method with Arithmetic Mean (UPGMA) algorithm.
-Since 91.0% of markers within the groups coincide with their respective chromosomes, groups were formed using exclusively the genome information.
-For each group, we filtered out markers whose two-point recombination fraction with less than 5% of markers showed a logarithm of the odds (LOD) score < 5.0.
+Since 91.2% of markers within the groups coincide with their respective chromosomes, groups were formed using exclusively the genome information.
 Markers were ordered according the genome and phased using function ‘est_rf_hmm_sequential’.
-Briefly, this function sequentially inserts markers into the map using two-point information to eliminate unlike linkage phases (LOD < 10.0), and for the remaining configurations, the multipoint LOD score is used (LOD < 50.0).
-If the insertion of the marker still results in multiple linkage phase configurations and this number is less than a threshold (LOD < 100), the next marker is inserted and tested in the multiple configurations until the map is completed.
-In the final step, the multipoint recombination fraction is estimated.
-The phasing procedure was performed in the markers arranged according to the genome order and in its reverse order.
-We re-estimate the maps considering a global genotyping error of 5% and chose the results with more markers and less gaps in the final maps.
-After that, since gaps could be caused by wrong linkage phases, we re-evaluate the final multipoint likelihood of all possible linkage phases between map segments more than 5 cM apart.
-The resulting maps with highest likelihood were considered.
-The rephasing procedure was done using the function ‘split_and_rephase’ available in MAPpoly.
+Briefly, this function sequentially inserts markers into the map using two-point information to eliminate unlike linkage phases (LOD < 10.0), and for the remaining configurations, the multipoint LOD score is used (LOD < 10.0).
+If the insertion of the marker still results in less than 60 linkage phase configurations, the next marker is inserted and tested in the multiple configurations until the map is completed.
+In the final step, the multipoint recombination fraction was estimated considering a global genotyping error of 5%.